 - The Revised 1,000-Mile Border Wall: $25 Billion

 - Corporate Tax Avoidance Through Use of Offshore Tax Havens: $90 Billion

 Don’t forget to make those calls!
-Emails and letters are great, but phone calls and in-person conversations can have even more impact on our elected officials.
+Writing your elected officials is great, but phone calls and in-person conversations will be even more persuasive and harder to ignore.